Skip to Main Content

 In addition to the obvious benefits of open access, academic authors should also be aware that grant funders, including the federal government, increasingly require that the results of funded research be made available open access.

-Creative commons licenses allow people to use your work more freely than US copyright law currently allows.
+Open access is powered by copyright, because it depends on authors and other copyright owners granting open licenses, such as those provided by Creative Commons, to use copyrighted works.
+Creative Commons licenses allow people to use your work more freely than US copyright law currently allows.
 There are a range of licenses to choose from, and this website provides information about each of the license options and how to obtain them.

 Copyright Registration and Infringements